msimbo/fy21cy2-sp3-codewarriors-spotify/README.md

 * Header and Play bar of Home Screen, and Playlist Details (David)
 * Side Nav and Body of Home Screen, and Playlist (Gregory)

-I collected the different icons from 2 websites, because I wasn't able to all of them in one place.
+I collected the different icons from 2 websites, because I wasn't able to grab all of them in one place.
 I got most from Google Fonts-Material Icons.
 For the album covers, we both love hip hop music, so you'll see a lot of hip hop artists on our pages.

 Issues that I ran into were sections overlapping each other.
 Trying to keep the play bar at the bottom.
 Took awhile to figure it out.